HalShaw/MusicPlayer/README.md

 # MusicPlayer
-A music write with angular4 and bootstrap, soundcloud.
+A music player write with angular4 and bootstrap, soundcloud.